fnbrco/translations/README.md

 ## How can I contribute?

+**Please note before starting to translate**: The website does not yet support languages that are written from right to left (e.g. Arabic, Hebrew and Persian/Farsi), so pull requests for such languages are put on hold and neither reviewed nor merged.
+In such cases, we recommend waiting until the technical requirement is met before translating a language that is written from right to left.

 Create a pull request with your changes, language files are named `[two-letter code].json`, you can find a list of two letter language codes [here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 For example `en.json` for English, `es.json` for Spanish, `pt.json` for Portuguese and so on.

 The `en.json` will always be updated with the latest text to translate, so use that as a base and just translate what you can of your language!
 If a string does not exist in the file it will default to English.

-**Please note**: The website does not yet support reading from right to left, so pull requests for affected languages will be put on hold.
-In such cases we recommend to wait until this support is implemented before translating a language that is read from right to left.

 There are a few things to remember:
 - Don't use Google Translate or other online translation tools, as these lack context and can come up with some very strange results.